SantiagoGR11/laser-calculator/README.md

 ---

+## 🔍 **Abstract**

+This repository contains code and data associated with an experimental study on implementing algebraic operations between waves using linear optical systems.
+Data from an interferometric setup are processed through FFT-based filtering and nonlinear least squares fitting to parametrize wave number modifications via Fourier-plane manipulation.
+The workflow demonstrates how wave products can be mapped onto controllable optical signal patterns, providing a foundation for analog optical computation.

+---

 ## 🎯 **Scientific Objective**
 - Implement basic operations between waves (addition, subtraction, scalar multiplication) using linear media.
 - Analyze how manipulation in the Fourier plane allows modification of the wavenumber.